alphagov/verify-tech-docs/source/documentation/saml/samlComplianceTool.md

     ```
         Content-Type: application/json
         {
-            "rpEntityId":"[entityID for your service]",
+            "serviceEntityId":"[entityID for your service]",
             "assertionConsumerServiceUrl":"[assertion consumer service URL: this is the URL that will consume responses from the GOV.UK Verify hub]",
-            "signingPublicCert":"[Base64-encoded X509 signing certificate for your service]",
+            "signingCertificate":"[Base64-encoded X509 signing certificate for your service]",
-            "encryptionPublicCert":"[Base64-encoded X509 encryption certificate for your service]",
+            "encryptionCertificate":"[Base64-encoded X509 encryption certificate for your service]",
             "expectedPID":"[expected persistent identifier: this is the user id that the Matching Service Adapter returns in an assertion]",
             "matchingServiceEntityId":"[entityID for your Matching Service Adapter]",
-            "matchingServiceSigningPrivateCert":"[Base64-encoded private signing key for the Matching Service Adapter, see below]",
+            "matchingServiceSigningPrivateKey":"[Base64-encoded private signing key for the Matching Service Adapter, see below]",
-            "userAccountCreationAttributes":"[optional list of attributes the government service requires for new user account creation, see below]",
+            "userAccountCreationAttributes":["optional", "list", "of", "attributes", "the", "government", "service", "requires", "for", "new", "user", "account", "creation", "see", "below"],
             "useSimpleProfile":"[optional, to use a simpler SAML profile that works with Shibboleth - defaults to false]"
         }
     ```

     Replace the square brackets and their contents with your configuration data, taking account of the following:
      * the keys and certificates in the configuration data must be single-line strings of Base64-encoded data without the header and footer `BEGIN CERTIFICATE` and `END CERTIFICATE`
-     * `matchingServiceSigningPrivateCert`: this is required because the compliance tool sends a response to your service which contains an assertion signed by the Matching Service Adapter
+     * `matchingServiceSigningPrivateKey`: this is required because the compliance tool sends a response to your service which contains an assertion signed by the Matching Service Adapter

         This key must be a Base-64 encoded version of your PKCS#8 signing key.
 To convert a key named `test_primary_signing.pk8`, run: